2009 Philadelphia Phillies season

 After the team's largest victory of the season (22–1 over the Cincinnati Reds) in early July, five Phillies—Howard, Ibáñez, second baseman Chase Utley, and outfielders Shane Victorino and Jayson Werth—were selected to the All-Star team.
 July was the team's best showing of the season, as they compiled their first 20-win month since the 2001 season.
 The Phillies traded for starting pitcher Cliff Lee at the end of the month to bolster their starting rotation, who won his first five starts with the team, and signed free-agent pitcher Pedro Martínez.
 In August, Eric Bruntlett turned the first game-ending unassisted triple play in National League history, and the second in team history.
 The following month, the team clinched its third consecutive division championship on September 30, becoming the first Phillies team to make a third straight playoff appearance since the 1976–1978 Phillies.

-Philadelphia defeated the Colorado Rockies in the National League Division Series (NLDS), 3–1, and the Los Angeles Dodgers in the National League Championship Series (NLCS) for the second consecutive year, 4–1.
+Philadelphia defeated the Colorado Rockies in the NLDS, 3–1, and the Los Angeles Dodgers in the NLCS for the second consecutive year, 4–1.
 Howard was named the most valuable player of the NLCS.
 The Phillies were defeated by the Yankees in the World Series, four games to two.

 Statistical leaders in batting for the 2009 team included Victorino (batting average, .292), Howard (home runs, 45; runs batted in, 141), and Utley (runs scored, 112).
 For his season accomplishments, Utley won his fourth consecutive Silver Slugger Award.
 Pitching leaders included right-handed starting pitcher Joe Blanton (innings pitched, 195 1/3), left-handed starter J. A. Happ (win–loss record, 12–4), and relief pitcher Brad Lidge (saves, 31).
 Victorino and shortstop Jimmy Rollins also won Rawlings Gold Glove Awards for their play in the field.